MEDEA'S TV TROPES

 Fluffy Tamer: Although she tends to scare off most living creatures, Medea has close bonds with three companions who take on animalistic behaviour or forms, despite not being actual animals themselves.
 These are:

 • Urizen, Medea's loyal familiar, takes the form of a beautiful butterfly.
-But there's more to this creature than meets the eye - Urizen is also a vessel for Medea's memories.
+But Urizen is also a vessel for Medea's memories.
 Every experience, every triumph and tragedy, is stored within this tiny creature's mind.

 • Greyback, a tempestuous hurricane taking on the form of a sleek black stallion.
-When Medea needs to move fast, Greyback is her trusty ride, capable of covering vast distances in record time.
-He's not just a mode of transportation, though - Greyback embodies Medea's indomitable will and unrelenting spirit.
-Subverted when Medea asks Greyback to ditch the stallion look in favor of a 1970 Dodge Charger look.
+When Medea needs to move fast, he’s her go-to, tearing across vast distances with unmatched speed.
+But Greyback isn’t just a ride; he’s a reflection of Medea’s unstoppable will and relentless resolve.

 Sealed Badass In a Can: Next to a large tree, Medea was put to sleep a year and a day by Laurel before the beginning of Norrington's Desire.
-During that period, Anthony stepped in to keep Medea from leaving her slumber by giving the tree a boost of life, which caused the branches to roll and eventually entangle Medea.
-The Eye was in a condition of suspended animation between the realms of the living and the dead during that year, thus she neither aged nor needed food or water.
+During this long stretch of time, Anthony took it upon himself to intervene, ensuring that Medea remained nestled in her slumber.
+To do this, he gave the ancient tree a boost of life, imbuing it with energy that caused its branches to roll and twist in an almost sentient dance, ultimately wrapping around Medea like protective chainsFor the entire year, Medea existed in a state of suspended animation, caught between the realms of the living and the dead.
+This meant she neither aged nor required food or water, essentially frozen in time.
+Her body was preserved in this eerie, liminal state, with the tree’s branches acting as a protective barrier.
 Then along came the V7D!

-If We Get Through This..: Promises Nicoletta and Yuuki that she'll return from her journey to... throw Quincey off a cliff.
-And also to start living together as girlfriends.
+If We Get Through This..: Promises Nicoletta that she'll return from her journey to... throw Quincey off a cliff.
+And also to move together as girlfriends.

 Elegant Classical Musician: Medea has always been depicted playing the flute in a melancholy manner.
 Nicoletta later also teaches her how to play the piano.